DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 6.md

 8. To calculate C we use the relation C = (-1/R)*(1/slope).

-9. The uncertainty in C can be calculated using
+9. The uncertainty in C can be calculated from the uncertainty in the slope of the graph, which will be calculated by Matlab automatically.

 ![[RC circuit.png]]